ChrisWhealy/HFVL/README.md

 | `@bytebit(bytes)`           | Returns input byte string as a bit string
 | `@concat(string1;string2)`  | returns the string concatenation of the input strings
 | `@first272(bytes)`          | Returns the first 272 bytes of the input bytes
+| `@groupAsI64(bytes)`        | Returns the input bytes as a space-delimited list of hexdecimal byte values with an extra space every 8 bytes
 | `@last128(bytes)`           | Returns the last 128 bytes of the input bytes
 | `@last384(bytes)`           | Returns the last 384 bytes of the input bytes
 | `@lbitshift5(bits)`         | Shifts input bits left by 5